 Could they work for men too?

 Due to the differences in anatomy and a lack of research using male subjects, it is not known whether these bacteria would have any benefits to men suffering from similar conditions.
-The anecdotal evidence (we have had some men report positive feedback) is extremely interesting but until there is more credible evidence available, for cases of genito-urinary symptoms in men, we must recommend a different approach using products with strains such as Lactobacillus acidophilus NCFM® and Saccharomyces boulardii.
+The anecdotal evidence (there have been some men report positive feedback) is extremely interesting but until there is more credible evidence available, for cases of genito-urinary symptoms in men, you might consider a different approach using products with strains such as Lactobacillus acidophilus NCFM® and Saccharomyces boulardii.
 These strains are selected and known for gut health and work primarily on the intestinal tract, though the theory is that many genito-urinary infections can be caused by bacteria that originate and translocate from the gut.
-It is worth noting that this is true for both sexes, and so we would ideally recommend that both women and men look at supporting intestinal health in cases of urinary tract infections.
+It is worth noting that this is true for both sexes, and so we would ideally suggest that both women and men look at supporting intestinal health in cases of urinary tract infections.

 What do the specific strains do?

 There have been some research studies to investigate the potential of these two strains in areas outside the urogenital area, such as for intestinal health (e.g. A study linking Lactobacillus rhamnosus GR-1® with protecting children and pregnant women against heavy metals).
 Whilst it appears that bacteria may have the ability to survive in the intestines, typically the strains used in ‘For women’ appear to thrive best in the intimate area, and have been extensively clinically trialled and shown to offer proven benefits for intimate health.
 Healthcare professionals looking at women's probiotics to help support vaginal health, should always therefore consider whether their patient also needs a separate high quality, multi strain probiotic to support gut health in addition.